shortcuts/codes/views/resume.md

-# Resume
+# resume

-Hello, my name is Clément Vannicatte, I'm from France.
+Clément Vannicatte, born in France on October 16th, 1994.

-- Born in France, October 16th 1994.
+- husband and father
-- Husband and father
+- learning is one of my hobbies